Why Do Casino and Sports Bonuses Come With Wagering Requirements?

 Sometimes You Use Real Money Before Bonus Balance and Sometimes It’s Split 50/50

 Let’s continue to assume that you have deposited ₹500 to receive ₹1,000 in bonus.
 Let’s also assume that you’re spinning on a slot with a ₹10 stake.
 This would either mean that:

-₹10 is used from you real money balance and ₹0 is used from your bonus balance, or
+₹10 is used from your real money balance and ₹0 is used from your bonus balance, or

 ₹5 is used from your real money balance and ₹5 is used from your bonus balance

-This does of course only apply in those scenarios where your real money balance and bonus is separated from each other.
+This does of course only apply in those scenarios where your real money balance and bonus are separated from each other.